-Hands up if someone in your life recommended that you practice gratitude this holiday season.
+Hands up if someone in your life recommended that you practice gratitude this year.
 Hands up if you’ve been that person.
 And for good reason—gratitude is scientifically proven to boost your health in all kinds of ways from your happiness levels to how much your headache hurts and more.
 But it’s about more than just saying thank you.
 It’s a specific feeling of appreciation that we need to cultivate, express, and practice.
 Before we can do that, however, we have to know how to define gratitude in the first place.

 More Than Thankful: How to Define Gratitude